Super High Me: Reception

 Super High Me had a regional premiere at the South by Southwest film festival in March 2008, where it screened alongside two other marijuana-focused films, Harold & Kumar Escape from Guantanamo Bay and Humboldt County.
 The documentary premiered to the public in the widest documentary opening ever, screening at over 1,000 venues on April 20, 2008.
 The release date was 4/20 in American vernacular, intended to reflect the number 420 in cannabis culture.
 The film was distributed by Red Envelope Entertainment (a distribution arm of Netflix), B-side, and Screen Media Films in a partnership.
 The companies arranged for grassroots screening events, where people could sign up on a website to receive a free DVD and have a public screening with a group of any size.
 The aim of the distribution strategy was to encourage later DVD sales.

 Frank Scheck of The Hollywood Reporter thought that the documentary consisted of Benson merely "expanding a bit from his stand-up act to strained results".
 Scheck wrote, "Super High Me mainly is an excuse for a series of comic riffs from its undeniably amusing subject who apparently is a favorite among the stoner crowd."
 The critic thought that the examination of the issues of medical cannabis and the conflict between the drug policy of California and the drug policy of the United States was "superficial".
 Mark Rahner of The Seattle Times wrote, "Benson's [stunt] isn't as much of a revelation [as the one in Super Size Me], and it's more amiable than funny."
 While Rahner applauded the on-screen graphics as "professional caliber", he found the video footage to be "distractingly poor".
 Rahner concluded, "In the end, this is a weak advocacy film without much to interest anyone else."

 Legal dispute over sequel

 In 2014, the film's other producers planned to release a sequel, Super High Me Redux, which would have shown additional footage taken for the film.
-Doug sued them to stop the film from getting made.
+Benson sued them to stop the film from getting made.